Russia in World War I: Last days of the Provisional Government

 Official funeral for Cossacks killed in clashes with the Bolsheviks during the days of July 1917.
 Le Miroir, September 2, 1917.

 Dissension within the Provisional Government deepened.
 The Minister of Agriculture, Viktor Chernov, provisionally accepted the occupation of land by peasants, provoking indignation among the "bourgeois" members of the government, while the opening of negotiations with the Kiev Rada displeased Russian nationalists who feared secession from Ukraine.
 Georgi Lvov resigned on July 15, replaced as head of government by Kerensky.
 On July 17, the Petrograd garrison and the sailors of the Kronstadt fleet, fearing to be sent to the front, join the striking workers of the Putilov factories and rise up against the Provisional Government: they surround the Duma but, lacking Lenin's instructions, fail to seize power.
 Pavel Pereverzev, Kerensky's successor at the Ministry of Justice, succeeded in turning public opinion against the Bolsheviks by portraying them as agents of Germany.

-On July 18, following a stormy meeting at Moguilev, Kerensky demanded General Brusilov's resignation and entrusted command-in-chief to Lavr Kornilov.
+On July 18, following a stormy meeting at Mogilev, Kerensky demanded General Brusilov's resignation and entrusted command-in-chief to Lavr Kornilov.
 Kornilov asked Kerensky to establish a dictatorial regime, proclaim martial law, reinstate the death penalty in the rear, ban strikes and dissolve the Petrograd Soviet.
 In counter-revolutionary circles, the idea spread of a military dictatorship to put an end to Bolshevik agitation, but Kerensky was not ready to break with the soviets.

 Red Guards occupying the Vulkan factory in Petrograd, October 1917.

 On August 11, Kornilov ordered General Alexander Krymov's 3rd Cavalry Corps, including the Caucasian Tribal Division, to be ready to occupy Petrograd to restore order in the event of a Bolshevik coup.
 On August 27, following a series of misunderstandings, Kornilov became convinced that Kerensky's government had fallen to the Bolsheviks and ordered the 3rd Corps to march on Petrograd.
 Kerensky proclaimed himself commander-in-chief, while the Petrograd Soviet, with the participation of the Bolsheviks, organized the defense of the city and the blockade of the railroads.
 Emissaries from the Workers' Soviets, the Petrograd garrison and the Union of Muslim Soviets, which was meeting in the city at the time, spoke to the soldiers and convinced them to remain loyal to the Provisional Government.
 The Kornilov affair ended with his arrest and Krymov's suicide.